MOLFDIR/MOLFDIR/README.md

 response calculations using RPA.
 We do NOT have a general integral code to compute the various property integrals.
-In order to compute various properties you need to have access to the DIRAC code from the quantum chemistry of the university of Olso.
+In order to compute various properties you need to have access to the DIRAC code (http://diracprogram.org).
 When properties is set to .true. in the molfdir.x input, molfdir.x will produce input files for the DIRAC code which then will compute the required integrals.
-At present the code is maintained in Denmark: http://dirac.chem.sdu.dk/

 Input description :
 An input description of the package can be found in the directory